wellyshen/react-cool-form/docs/getting-started/validation-guide.md

 ## When/How Does Validation Run?

 By default, React Cool Form runs all the validation methods as follows.
-You can tell React Cool Form when to run validation by changing the [validateOnChange](../api-reference/use-form#validateonchange) and/or [validateOnBlur](../api-reference/use-form#validateonblur) depends on your needs.
+You can tell React Cool Form when to run them by changing the [validateOnChange](../api-reference/use-form#validateonchange) and/or [validateOnBlur](../api-reference/use-form#validateonblur) depends on your needs.

 ### When to Run